The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 When looking at a variable vs fixed mortgage, it should be taken into account that, especially during the first 3 years of a 5 year fixed rate mortgage, the penalty to break the mortgage can be extremely high.

-As a mortgage broker for over 15 years, I have seen many individuals faced with massive ‘interest rate differential penalties’, when breaking their mortgage for any number of reasons:
+As a mortgage broker for over 15 years, I have seen many individuals faced with massive ‘interest rate differential penalties’, when breaking their fixed rate mortgage for any number of reasons:

 • Moving